 Hellickson opened the 2011 season in the Rays' starting rotation.
 He pitched well in April, but he really shone in May, when he went 4-1 with a 1.36 ERA to earn the American League's Rookie of the Month honors; he struck 23 batters in 33 innings during the month, giving up only 6 runs on 19 hits.
 On August 25th, he became the first pitcher in Tampa Bay history to strike out four batters in an inning; the feat came during a 2-0 loss to the Detroit Tigers.
 He finished the season with a record of 13-10 and a 2.95 ERA and was unbeaten over the last month as the Rays surged to an unlikely wild card spot.
 He finished 8th in the league in ERA (between C.J.
 Wilson and CC Sabathia), fourth in fewest hits per 9 innings (6.95, trailing Justin Verlander, Josh Beckett and Jered Weaver) and tied for 8th in walks (72, even with Ervin Santana).
+He then started and lost Game 4 of the ALDS against the Texas Rangers, 4-3, giving up 3 runs in 4 innings.
 After the season, he was honored with the 2011 American League Rookie of the Year Award.

 Notable Achievements